JeroenGar/jagua-rs/README.md

-# jagua-rs for WASM
+# jagua-rs for Wasm

 > [!WARNING]
 >
 > The `lbf` directory has been made to completely support **ONLY** `wasm32-unknown-unknown` target
-> and **cannot** be compiled like mentioned in the main repository. (using cargo)
 >

-This particular fork of jagua-rs implements the algorithm for a WASM target for the web (`wasm32-unknown-unknown` in particular)
+jagua-rs but with support for Wasm! (with parallelization support through `wasm-bindgen-rayon`)

 ## Dependencies